 Outside philanthropy, Michael writes and edits for scholarly publications in American history and political science.
 He has a bachelor’s degree in mass communications-journalism and a master’s degree in history, both from the University of Wisconsin-Milwaukee.
 He also attended graduate school in history and political science at UW-Madison and the University of Michigan.

-Currently MYSO’s Communications Director, Michelle held the position of Program Coordinator for MYSO from 1991 to 2000, and returned to the organization in 2008.
+MYSO’s Communications Director, Michelle Hoffman, held the position of Program Coordinator for MYSO from 1991 to 2000, and returned to the organization in 2008.

-Michelle holds a BA degree in psychology from the University of Wisconsin (Madison) where she performed in several musical ensembles and studied flute with Robert Cole.
+Michelle holds a Bachelor of Arts degree in psychology from the University of Wisconsin (Madison) where she performed in several musical ensembles and studied flute with Robert Cole.
 From 1994 to 1999 she held the position of general manager of the Concord Chamber Orchestra.

 Michelle has designed publications for several non-profit organizations since 2001, and has completed coursework in digital media at the Milwaukee Institute of Art and Design.